Why do we need sustainability reporting and how to make one?

 Demonstrating how the organization influences, and is influenced by, expectations about sustainable development.

-There are a lot of sustainability articles that elaborate on the scientific relevance of a sustainable environment.
-However, humanity reached the pick-point where severe climate change is a vivid consequence of human activity on the planet.
+There are a lot of sustainability articles.
+A lot of them elaborate on the scientific relevance of a sustainable environment.
+Yet, humanity reached the pick-point where severe climate change is a vivid consequence of human activity on the planet.

 In order to stabilize the crisis, businesses (both startups and big corporations) have to generate sustainability reports - in order to validate and ensure that the whole process from the raw material to the finished product or services was done correctly.
 Currently, the sustainability report identifies the impact enterprises (big or small) had on our planet and global sustainability.